PowerConnect Developer Guide

 Alternative 1 (current choice): Users provide COMPULSORY details about the parent / NOK only + binding of student and parent / NOK is done at

-side ONLY- Pro: Defensive coding is applied, reducing chances of bugs
+Studentside ONLY- Pro: Defensive coding is applied, reducing chances of bugs

 - Pro: Users are NOT FORCED to come up with arbitrary values to fill up OPTIONAL details for the parent / NOK to create a new

-. - Con: Hard to implement
+Parent / NOK. - Con: Hard to implement

 -